ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Methodology

-\textbf{Data Collection.} Our proposed dataset DADA-seg is selected from the large-scale DADA-2000~\cite{conf/ieeeits/FangYQXWL19_DADA} dataset, which was collected from mainstream video sites.
-Only sequences with large watermarking or low resolution were removed, while most of the typical adverse scenes were retained, such as those with motion blurs, over/underexposures, weak illuminations, occlusions, etc. All other different conditions are described in \cref{tab:condition_distribute}.
+\textbf{Dataset Annotation.} Our proposed dataset DADA-seg is selected from the large-scale DADA-2000~\cite{conf/ieeeits/FangYQXWL19_DADA} dataset, which was collected from mainstream video sites.
+To extend it to the semantic segmentation community, we performed additional laboratory work for processing all 2000 sequences in two stages.
+In the first stage, sequences with large watermarking or low resolution were removed, while most of the typical adverse scenes were retained, such as those with motion blur, over/underexposures, weak illuminations, occlusions, etc. All other different conditions are described in \cref{tab:condition_distribute}.
 Concentrating on accident scenes, we remain the 10 frames before the accident and 30 frames during the accident.
 After selection, the final DADA-seg dataset composes of 313 sequences with a total of 12,520 frames at a resolution of 1584$\times$660.

-\textbf{Data Annotation.} For quantitative analysis, based on the same 19 classes as defined in Cityscapes, we perform full pixel-wise annotation on the 11th frame of each sequence by using the polygons to delineate individual semantic classes, as shown in the $t_1$ frame in \cref{fig:DADA_SegExample}.
-Comparatively, our dataset is 2$\times$ large as the Cityscapes and all images are taken in broad regions by different cameras from various viewpoints.
-Moreover, all sequences focus on accident scenarios, composing of normal, critical, and accidental situations.
+In the second stage, based on the same 19 classes as defined in Cityscapes, we manually perform full pixel-wise annotation on every 11th frame of 313 sequences by using the polygons to delineate individual semantic classes, as shown in the $t_1$ frame in~\cref{fig:DADA_SegExample}.
+After labeling, our DADA-seg dataset includes 313 labeled images for the quantitative analysis of SSA and 12,207 unlabeled images for EDA between the normal and abnormal imagery.
+Comparatively, all images of our dataset are taken in broad regions by different cameras from various viewpoints.
+Besides, all sequences focus on accident scenarios, composing of normal, critical, and accidental situations.
 In such a way, the evaluation performed on DADA-seg dataset reflects more thoroughly the robustness of semantic segmentation algorithms.

-\textbf{Event Data Synthesis.} Bringing event data to image semantic segmentation task, there is still a lack of event-based labeled dataset.
-Thus, we utilize the EventGAN~\cite{zhu2019eventgan} model to synthesize highly reliable event data on two datasets.
-Different from the fixed frame rate (17Hz) in the Cityscapes~\cite{cordts2016cityscapes} dataset, the sequence in the DADA-seg dataset was acquired with diverse cameras and frame rates, which indicates that its synthesized event data vary from the intensity of motion due to different time intervals.
-After verified, the penultimate frame was selected and stacked with its anchor frame for event data synthesis.
-Two cases of the generated event data are visualized in~\cref{fig:event_gen}.
-From this, we can see how the event data benefits the sensing in the driving scene with moving-objects or in the low-lighting environment, meanwhile providing higher time resolution in volumetric form.